Spaceship Earth Epcot

 Leave a Legacy:

 The Leave A Legacy program, launched in Fall 1999, was discontinued as of June 16, 2007.
-The current display of more than 550,000 tiles at the main entrance of Epcot will remain for the time being.
+The current display of more than 550,000 tiles moved outside the front entrance of the Park in 2020.